Gordon Ford College of Business

 Gordon Ford College of Business Minors

-A student who is not pursuing a major in the college may enroll in upper-division courses leading to a minor in the college provided the student has earned a minimum of 60 semester hours, and met the prerequisites for the course(s).
+A student who is not pursuing a major in the college may enroll in upper-division courses leading to a minor in the college provided the student has met the prerequisites for the course(s).

 Under most circumstances, students are approved to register for upper-division courses in the college without making application.
 Eligible students who experience problems with registration should contact the Undergraduate Student Services and Academic Advising Center (Grise Hall 449).